'To The Rescue' review: a big idea in need of a little rescue

 To the Rescue is like that worker stuck in the door.
 It’s diligent and well meaning, with lots of things to love.
 It is also a buggy mess that becomes more apparent the longer they’re around.
 It lulls you into a sense of security only to let you down near the end.

 To The Rescue launches on November 2 for PC, with a Nintendo Switch release planned for 2022.
+We reviewed it on PC.

 The Verdict